CymricNPG/StateMachine/README.md

 # StateMachine

-(Warning: partly AI Playground)

-A minimal state machine implementation in Java.
+A minimal basic state machine implementation in Java.

 ## Overview